U.K.: Bird flu virus found in three dead swans in Dorset: ministry (AFP)

 About 800 swans, as well as other birds, inhabit the wetlands, which are close to the south Dorset shore, to feed and breed.

-- OIE: Highly pathogenic avian influenza, Bhutan 9 hours ago
+- OIE: Highly pathogenic avian influenza, Russia 2 days ago

-- OIE: Highly pathogenic influenza A viruses (infection with) (non-poultry including wild birds), Germany 2 days ago
+- OIE: Highly pathogenic influenza A viruses (infection with) (non-poultry including wild birds), United Kingdom 4 days ago

 - Case reports of human AIV infection -- Guizhou province 5 days ago